apache/doris/docs/en/docs/admin-manual/config/be-config.md

 #### `load_process_soft_mem_limit_percent`

 * Description: The soft limit refers to the proportion of the load memory limit of a single node.
 For example, the load memory limit for all load tasks is 20GB, and the soft limit defaults to 50% of this value, that is, 10GB.
-When the load memory usage exceeds the soft limit, the job with the largest memory consuption will be selected to be flushed to release the memory space, the default is 50%
+When the load memory usage exceeds the soft limit, the job with the largest memory consumption will be selected to be flushed to release the memory space, the default is 50%
 * Default value: 50 (%)

 #### `routine_load_thread_pool_size`